 You can’t run or walk your best or fastest 5K, 10K, half marathon or marathon, no matter how strong you are, if you don’t relax.
-Relaxation means letting go; and if you want to get the most out of your exercise routine, constantly letting go of any tension you’re carrying is the best thing you can do for yourself.
+Relaxation means always working toward proper running form… and then letting go; and if you want to get the most out of your exercise routine, constantly letting go of any tension you’re carrying is the best thing you can do for yourself.
 This is especially important for beginner runners and walkers to pay attention to.

 When I’m working on the computer, I have a tendency to hold tension in my shoulders and neck and, if I’m not careful, this tends to eek its way into my running.
 So, I’m constantly body sensing those areas while I’m running, just to make sure there’s no tension lurking there.
 If I feel any restriction in my movements because of tension, I drop my arms and run with them just flopping at my sides.
 Once I feel the tension leaving my shoulders and neck, I slowly bring my arms back up to a 90º bend and make sure I don’t engage my shoulders while my arms are swinging.
 It works every time.